 - After applying the Formula, the result is shown below.

-- In column G1, we have to write the data from the Row of the Players Name.
+- In column G1, we must write the data from the Row of the player’s Name.

 - The formula becomes as follows:

 - In the given formula, MATCH(G2, A1:D1,0) is selected column header cell G2 has to be filled by one of the headers from the selected column header.

 - It returns that Dhoni scored 3800 Runs in 2018.